-- WP25) Summarize the participant involvement information, including a description of the activities undertaken and include any engagement materials provided.
-(See Appendix A1 Participant involvement program guidelines and Appendix A1-B Participant involvement program guidelines for Indigenous groups.) - WP26) List all occupants, residents and landowners on lands within the appropriate notification radius as shown below and described in Appendix A1 - Participant involvement program guidelines, as well as Indigenous groups, owners of aerodromes or other interested persons that were consulted as part of the participant involvement program.
+- WP37) Summarize the participant involvement information, including a description of the activities undertaken and include any engagement materials provided.
+(See Appendix A1 Participant involvement program guidelines and Appendix A1-B Participant involvement program guidelines for Indigenous groups.) - WP38) WP26) List all occupants, residents and landowners on landspersons within the appropriate notification radius as shown below and described in Appendix A1 Participant involvement program guidelines, as well as Indigenous groups, owners of aerodromes or other interested persons that were notified or consulted as part of the participant involvement program.